tModLoader/tModLoader/MigrationGuide_1.4.5.md

 This tModLoader release updates .NET from .NET 8 to .NET 10.
 Modders will need to download and install the [.NET 10 SDK](https://dotnet.microsoft.com/en-us/download).
 Visual Studio users will need to [update to Visual Studio 2026](https://learn.microsoft.com/en-us/visualstudio/install/update-visual-studio?view=visualstudio) as well.
 Visual Studio 2022 will not work anymore.
 Rider and Visual Studio Code users should make sure they are updated as well.

 The porting process will change your source code.
-If you are not yet using and [source code version control](https://github.com/tModLoader/tModLoader/wiki/Intermediate-Git-&-mod-management) like a GitHub repository, now might be the time to learn how to do that.
+If you are not yet using [source code version control](https://github.com/tModLoader/tModLoader/wiki/Intermediate-Git-&-mod-management) like a GitHub repository, now might be the time to learn how to do that.
 If you are not ready to learn that yet, please at least make a backup of your source code.

 ## Porting Instructions